escher-trace/escher-trace.github.io/docs/Analysis.md

 ## 6.4 Quantify Metabolite Abundances
-This selection allows users to generate graphs of quantitative metabolite abundance in Escher-Trace for experments where isotopically labeled standards were spiked into samples.
+This selection allows users to generate graphs of quantitative metabolite abundance in Escher-Trace for experiments where isotopically labeled standards were spiked into samples.
 Quantitation calculations are performed as described [here.](../Calculations/#93-quantitative-abundance-calculation)

 ### 6.4.0 Making Quantitative Standards Pop-up Appear
 Click **Enter Quantitative Standards**: